- !important

 CSS Outline: Syntax, Usage, and Examples

 The CSS outline property lets you draw a line around an element—outside its border—without affecting layout.
+In modern web design, this is one of the most useful CSS properties for creating interactive elements on web pages.
 It’s often used to highlight focused elements, create visual feedback for interactions, or emphasize certain parts of your design.
 While similar to borders, outlines in CSS behave differently in terms of space, placement, and styling options.

 How to Use CSS Outline